Perverse sheaves on infinite-dimensional stacks, and affine Springer theory: Introduction

-(d) We say that morphism $f$ from (c) is {\em (weakly) equidimensional of relative dimension $d$}, if for every presentation $\cY\simeq[Y/H]$ of $\cY$ and \'etale covering of $X$ as in (c), each $f_{\al}$ is (weakly) equidimensional of relative dimension $d$.
+(d) We say that morphism $f$ from (c) is {\em (weakly) equidimensional of relative dimension $d$}, if there exists a presentation $\cY\simeq[Y/H]$ of $\cY$ and an \'etale covering of $X$ as in (c), each $f_{\al}$ is (weakly) equidimensional of relative dimension $d$.
 Again, in this case the same would happen for every presentation of $\cY$ and every \'etale covering of $X$.

 (e) We say that a locally closed substack $Y\subset X$ is of {\em pure codimension $d$}, if the inclusion map $Y\hra X$ is weakly equidimensional of relative dimension $-d$. \end{Emp}